alepandini/DyNoPy/README.md

 # DyNoPy (Dynamics based Network cOmparisons in Python)
-#### **What does it do?**
+#### **What does it do?**:
 This package will help you extract:
 1. Coevolution matrix from a FASTA sequence
 2. Extract pairwise non-bonded interaction energies from MD trajectories
 3. Identify residue pairs significant for functional motion
 4. Identify communities of residues in a network and rank them
 5. Compare networks (how to treat deletions??)